golash0000/SUPERHERO-SYSTEM/README.md

 - [ ] There are so much more...

 ## Barangay Management System
 BMS for Brgy.
-Sta Lucia (Our Supersystem Made by SBIT-3K from Quezon City University)
+Sta Lucia (Our Supersystem made by SBIT-3K (During 1st Semester A.Y 2024 - 2025) from Quezon City University)

 ## How to run this project?
 For installation please kindly refer [here](documentation/README.md).